camoy/amath/README.md

 	echo "x^2 + y^2 = z^2" | amath

-The default behavior does not output a surrounding math tag.

 ## Installing

 Use `make` to build and install `amath` and the shared library `libamath`.